-Now they’re armed with all the information they need to get the value they deserve from the gift card, and the retailers done everything they can in order to make redemption simple, creating real value for a pre qualified customer.
+Now they’re armed with all the information they need to get the value they deserve from the gift card.
+The retailer has done everything they can to make redemption simple, creating real value for a pre-qualified customer.

-Retailers want consumers to redeem their gift cards and they’re giving them more time to do so across the board, but further change and better information is required.
+Retailers want consumers to redeem their gift cards and they’re giving them more time to do so across the board, but further change and better information are required.

-Choice will ensure consumers receive products that are truly valuable to them, and make them more likely to redeem and reduce breakage rates.
+Choice will ensure consumers receive products that are truly valuable to them, make them more likely to redeem, and reduce breakage rates.